 How it's configured

-First off, we create the two indexes.
-The Incoming index points to the document folder where the incoming wirefeed is stored.
-This is the index which the Color Factory channel will query to pick out the files that are at least three days old, based on the files' modification date.
+Firstly, we create the two indexes.
+The Incoming index points to the document folder where the incoming wire feed is stored.
+This is the index that the Color Factory channel will query to pick out the files that are at least three days old based on the files' modification date.
 The second index (Delayed) points to Color Factory's output folder - and will only contain files that are at least three days old.

 Color Factory processing channel